HireAbo/awesome-interview-questions-5000-jobs/Mathematics and Statistics/Mathematics/Research Mathematician.md

 Welcome to the Research Mathematician Interview Preparation !
 This resource is designed to help you ace your Research Mathematician interviews with confidence.

+A research mathematician is a professional who specializes in the field of mathematics and conducts advanced research in various areas of the subject.
+Mathematics is the study of numbers, shapes, patterns, and their relationships.
+It encompasses various branches such as algebra, geometry, calculus, and statistics.
+Research mathematicians utilize their extensive knowledge and analytical skills to develop new theories, solve complex mathematical problems, and contribute to the advancement of mathematical knowledge.
+They often work in collaboration with other mathematicians and scientists to apply mathematical concepts in practical areas such as physics, engineering, and computer science.
+Research mathematicians are highly skilled individuals who play a crucial role in expanding our understanding of the world through the lens of mathematics.

 ## 🚀 Overview

 Whether you're a seasoned Research Mathematician or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Research Mathematician interviews to help you prepare and succeed.